 Within termite-damaged wood, you’ll find lots of remains, insect parts and mud.
 Termites travel through mud tubes within the wood in order to move food to and fro.
 So termite-damaged wood will be much messier and have a more rugged look.

-With all that said, the only sure way to properly identify an infestation is to bring in a local pest control company.
+With all that said, the only sure way to properly identify an infestation contact your local Western Exterminator office today.
 But knowing what to look for and how to tell these two pests apart can help homeowners become more proactive about residential pest control.
 After all, the long-term value of your home is at stake!